Chimalpahin/Night-of-the-Living-Dead-Esperanto/README.md

 ## Contributing

+### How to Contribute

+You will need a GitHub account to be added as a collaborator.

+Email RachelJMorris@gmail.com if you'd like to be added as a collaborator.
+Otherwise contact Rachel through [Twitter](https://twitter.com/rejcxeo) or [Facebook](https://www.facebook.com/Rejchelo)

 ### Translation

 For those of you helping out with translation, if you need help with how to use Git, please let me know (RachelJMorris@gmail.com) - You can also edit the script file from the GitHub web interface itself; click the **script.txt** file, and there's an edit icon next to the **history** button.